 Lesson Four: Get Advice from B2B Insiders

 The complexity of our space is why I won’t namedrop technology providers and vendors that I’m inclined to recommend.
 All that I can say is this: don’t be shy about seeking recommendations from industry insiders and experts.
 Those who have led successful digital transformations often go on to run digital advisories and consulting firms, which spare B2B businesses the need to reinvent wheels and repeat mistakes.

-These specialized advisories guide B2B organizations through transformative digital restructuring via roadmapping, voice of customer research, and technology audits.
-After assessing current state, an advisory firm will typically offer technology recommendations and implement, integrate and operationalize the selected information and transactional systems.
+These specialized advisories guide B2B organizations through transformative digital restructuring via road mapping, the voice of customer research, and technology audits.
+After assessing the current state, an advisory firm will typically offer technology recommendations and implement, integrate and operationalize the selected information and transactional systems.

 The Bottom Line